 The aim of pain management is to prevent pain.

 Older children can say when they have pain.
 The assessment of pain in young children is dependent on observing the child’s behaviour and looking at their facial expression.
 Family and carers are usually good at assessing the degree of pain.

 Into mild, moderate and severe.
 This is important, as the choice of analgesic is dependent on the severity of the pain.

 The choice of analgesics in an individual depends on their degree of pain.
-As pain increases one moves up the ‘treatment ladder’ from step 1 (non-opioids such as paracetamol and ibuprofen) to step 2 (weak opioids such as codeine phosphate) to step 3 (strong opioids such as morphine).
+As pain increases one moves up the ‘treatment ladder’ from step 1 (non-opioids such as paracetamol and ibuprofen) to step 2 (weak opioids such as tilidine) to step 3 (strong opioids such as morphine).